You need to consider:

-You will be able to get help including somewhere to live from the joint protocol worker.
+You will be able to get help including somewhere to live.
 It doesn't matter if those 13 weeks were not all at the same time.

 You have different rights if you have spent less than a total of 13 weeks in care, or you want to leave care before your 16th birthday.

 The factsheet below provides housing options for young people 16 and 17.